 Equity Investments.
-Our investment in a portfolio company may include an equity-linked interest, such as a warrant or profit participation right.
+Our investment in a portfolio company may include an equity interest, such as a warrant or profit participation right.
 In certain instances, we will also make direct equity investments, although those situations are generally limited to those cases where we are making an investment in a more senior part of the capital structure of the issuer.
-We anticipate that generally any equity or equity-linked securities we hold will be minority positions.